-Enabling the module
+Enabling the sds-node-configurator module:

 d8 k apply -f - <<EOF